ABOUT THE PROGRAM

 Be sure to have this equipment ready before the first day of the course.
 You will need:

-A computer running the Microsoft Windows XP operating system or higher, or Apple OSX or higher.
+A computer running the Microsoft Windows 7 operating system or higher, or Apple OSX or higher.

 The application process consists of an application form and an online language skills assessment interview.